ThomasAkam/time-warping/README.md

 ##  Align spikes

 The *align_spikes* function is used to align spike activity in the form of spike times and corresponding neuron IDs.
-Its is described [Samborska et al. bioRxiv 2021](https://www.biorxiv.org/content/10.1101/2021.03.05.433967v2) and illustrated in figure S4 of that manuscript, reproduced below.
+It is described [Samborska et al. Nature Neuroscience 2022](https://www.nature.com/articles/s41593-022-01149-8) and illustrated in figure S4 of that manuscript, reproduced below.

 ![align_spikes](./media/align_spikes.png)